square/workflow-swift/Samples/Tutorial/Tutorial1.md

 }
 ```

-### Setting up the ContainerViewController
+### Setting up the WorkflowHostingController

 Now we have our `WelcomeWorkflow` rendering a `WelcomeScreen`, and have a view controller that knows how to display with a `WelcomeScreen`.
 It's time to bind this all together and actually show it on the screen!

-We'll update the `TutorialContainerViewController` to hold a child *ContainerViewController* that will host our workflow:
+We'll update the `TutorialContainerViewController` to hold a child *WorkflowHostingController* that will host our workflow:

 ```swift
 import UIKit